timosalm/going-serverless-workshop/workshop/workshop/content/exercises/spring-native-intro.md

-**Spring Native provides incubating support for compiling Spring applications to lightweight Native Images using the GraalVM native-image compiler.**
+**Spring Boot 3 added support for compiling Spring applications to lightweight native images using the GraalVM native-image compiler.**

-The goal is to **support the compilation of existing or new Spring Boot applications to Native Images - Unchanged!**
+The goal is to **support the compilation of existing or new Spring Boot applications to native images - Unchanged!**

-You can **get started** with Spring Native very **easily by using start.spring.io to create a new project**.
+You can **get started** very **easily by using start.spring.io to create a new project**.

 ```editor:open-file
 file: samples/spring-boot-hello-world/pom.xml
 line: 1
 ```

-As you can see, to use Spring Native for our example application, we added a dependency to the latest Spring Native library and configured the Paketo Java Native Image Buildpack in the `native` profile by setting `BP_NATIVE_IMAGE` to `true`.
+The `spring-boot-starter-parent` declares a native profile that configures the executions that need to run to create a native image.
+You can activate profiles using the `-P` flag on the command line.

-We can also see that the Spring AOT plugin was added, which performs ahead-of-time transformations required to improve native image compatibility and footprint.
+Spring Boot includes buildpack support for native images directly for both Maven and Gradle.
+The resulting image doesn’t contain a JVM, which leads to smaller images.

-Last but not least for the second option to build your Native Image, the `native-maven-plugin` was added to our pom file to be able to invoke the native image compiler from your build.
+For the second option to build your native image, the `native-maven-plugin` was added to our pom file to be able to invoke the native image compiler from your build.
 ```terminal:execute
 command: |
   cd samples/spring-boot-hello-world